 Current Unrestricted Assets - Current unrestricted assets consist primarily of the current portion of loans receivable, net of loan loss allowances.
-In FY 2013, current loans receivable increased by approximately 14%, or \$2,311, over FY 2012 levels.
-From FY 2011 to FY 2012, current loans receivable increased by 9%.
-Cash and investments in the operating fund, the other significant component of current unrestricted assets (totaling \$2,230 in FY 2013 and \$2,694 and \$2,574 in FY 2012 and FY 2011, respectively) decreased in FY 2013 by 17% as a result of a \$700 contribution from the operating fund to the Series 2013A bond financing.
+In FY 2014, current loans receivable decreased by 0.25% or \$47.
+In FY 2013, current loans receivable increased by approximately 14%, \$2,311, over FY 2012 levels.
+Cash and investments in the operating fund, the other significant component of current unrestricted assets (totaling \$2,156 in FY 2014, \$2,230 in FY 2013 and \$2,694 in FY 2012) decreased in FY 2014 by 3%, resulting in part from a \$300 contribution from the operating fund to the 2014 Series A bond financing.

-Current Restricted Assets - Current restricted assets consist primarily of trustee held funds associated with the bond resolutions representing dollars either in the loan fund, revenue fund or debt service fund.
+Current Restricted Assets - Current restricted assets consist primarily of trustee held funds associated with the bond resolutions representing either dollars in the loan fund, revenue fund, and debt service fund.

-Non-current Assets - Noncurrent restricted investments primarily consist of assets held in the Special Capital Reserve Funds, which are the debt service reserve funds backed by the State of Connecticut associated with outstanding bonds.
+Non-Current Assets - Noncurrent restricted investments primarily consist of assets held in the Special Capital Reserve Funds, which are the debt service reserve funds backed by the State of Connecticut associated with outstanding bonds.
 Dollar amounts have fluctuated as bonds have been redeemed or new bonds have been issued.

-The largest component of noncurrent assets is loans receivable.
-Loans receivable have not changed significantly since FY 2011.
-Although \$25,000 of additional bonds to fund loans were issued in FY 2013, most of the lending of those proceeds is expected to occur after fiscal year end.
+The largest component of non-current assets is loans receivable.
+Similar to FY 2013, (with \$25,000 of bonds issued), FY 2014 bonds of \$23,000 were issued on June 18, 2014 to fund loans, with most of the lending of those proceeds expected to occur after fiscal year end.

-With the adoption of GASB 65, there is a significant change in noncurrent assets in FY 2013.
-Unamortized bond issuance costs are only reflected to the extent that they relate to bond insurance premium costs, and these costs are now described as prepaid bond insurance premiums.
-Total noncurrent assets declined from \$125,956 in FY 2012 to \$125,027 in FY 2013, also reflecting an increase in restricted investments.
+With the adoption of GASB 65, in FY 2013, unamortized bond issuance costs are only reflected to the extent that they relate to bond insurance premium costs, and these costs are now described as prepaid bond insurance premiums.
+For FY 2014, prepaid bond insurance premiums decreased by \$49, total non-current assets increased to \$128,715 from \$125,027 in FY 2013 and \$125,956 in FY 2012.